Onondaga 4-H Camp

 • Ages: 7–12 years old

-Onondaga 4-H Camp is open to the public, and participants do not have to be 4-H members to attend.
-Kids ages 7–12 participate in the camp, and 4-H Camps are described as packed with hands-on experiences.
-Camp Program Resources are available as a PDF that includes a one-page overview for each program offered at camp, with a description, vocabulary, pictures, and information to continue learning, covering Archery, Arthropods, Fishing, Forestry, Geology, Hiking, Nutrition, Orienteering, Reduce, Reuse and Recycle, Shelter Building, Stream Ecology, Ticks, and Watersheds & Water Quality.
-Registration for Summer 2026 opens on Monday, 2/9/2026.
+Onondaga 4-H Camp is open to the public, and campers do not have to be 4-H members to attend.
+4-H Camps are described as being packed with hands-on experiences, and campers learn about clean water and trees and how they keep the world thriving.
+A Camp Program Resources PDF is available and includes a one-page overview for each program offered at camp, with a description, vocabulary, pictures, and information to continue learning.

-Cornell Cooperative Extension of Onondaga County has responded to the needs of local residents since April 15th, 1913.
+Cornell Cooperative Extension of Onondaga County has operated since April 15th, 1913.
 The mission of Cooperative Extension is to enable people to improve their lives and communities through partnerships that put experience and research knowledge to work.
-Cornell Cooperative Extension of Onondaga County collaborates with other organizations, agencies, and institutions and involves local volunteers in program development and delivery.
+Cornell Cooperative Extension of Onondaga County collaborates with other organizations, agencies, and institutions and involves local volunteers in every aspect of program development and delivery.
 Cornell Cooperative Extension of Onondaga County is a 501(c)(3) non-profit educational organization and is part of the Cooperative Extension land grant system, a partnership between County, State, and Federal governments administered in New York State through Cornell University.
 The leadership team includes Scott Hudson, Youth & Family Development Team Leader, and David Skeval, Executive Director.
-4-H is grounded in a deliberate, research-backed development and delivery model, and 4-H was founded on the belief that when kids are empowered to pursue their passions and chart their own course, they become true leaders in their lives, careers, and communities.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.